Pose And Joint-Aware Action Recognition: Introduction

 \section{Introduction}

-Research in video understanding has made great strides with effective feature representations and better handling of temporal structure.
-Many of these advancements were inspired by techniques prevalent in image recognition.
-But, modeling spatio-temporal data requires viewing the video as more than just a collection of static frames.
-Two-stream networks \cite{simonyan2014two} popularized the idea of using separate streams: one for static RGB frames and the other to capture motion information using optical flow.
-In current models, optical flow has become a standard way to model the motion information.
-In this work, we make use of the evolution of human pose, another rich source of information, to model the temporal structure of videos. \\

-Johansson's seminal work \cite{johansson1973visual} on `Moving Light Display' showed the importance of pose information for human perception.
+The task of action recognition has seen a lot of advances in recent times with improved spatio-temporal modeling, faster models and longer range temporal understanding.
+Most of the recent approaches in this area make use of raw RGB or dense optical flow as input features to reason about actions.
+In this paper, we approach the task of action recognition using joints and their motion.
+Unlike the commonly used dense optical flow, joints convey motion information succinctly, relying only on a sparse set of keypoints.
+Johansson's seminal work \cite{johansson1973visual} on `Moving Light Display' showed the importance of moving joints for human perception.
 In their experiments, bright spots were attached to joints of an actor dressed in black who was moving in front of a dark background.
-When the actor was not moving, the collection of spots was not helpful in discerning the action but when the person starts moving, the relative motion creates an impression of a person walking, dancing, etc. Unlike optical flow, human pose is sparse but still conveys most of the information necessary for recognizing activities in videos.
-While there have been some efforts in action recognition from captured human poses, this problem remains challenging due to difficulties in temporal modeling, handling of unstable and missing pose estimates and errors in pose recognition.
+When the actor was not moving, the collection of spots was not helpful in discerning the action but when the person starts moving, the relative motion creates an impression of a person walking, dancing, etc. Further, many existing vision-based models tend to be biased by static context like scenes and objects \cite{Li2018RESOUNDTA, Li2019REPAIRRR,weinzaepfel2021mimetics}.
+Using joints helps to reduce these biases as it tends to be more robust to scene variations and explicitly captures only the human motion.

-In this paper, we propose a pose-aware framework for action recognition by exploiting the inter-dependence among joints and a kinematics preserving data augmentation technique.
-We propose a new model, JMRN (Joint Motion Re-weighting Network) to build more effective representations.
-It employs a Siamese network which first reasons about various joints independently and then selects the most relevant joints for inter-joint reasoning to obtain the final classification score.
-Further, to tackle the issues caused by sparse and limited input data, we propose a pose-aware data augmentation strategy (PAA).
-This augmentation strategy incorporates global motion and a local pose-aware movement of groups of joints.
-We also make use of a previously-studied technique to normalize the input pose dynamics in a way that makes the representation more discriminative.
-Fig. \ref{fig:joint_assoc} shows the schematic our model.